 From the press release containing data on December 2011, data on forint loans granted by credit institutions for the purpose of early repayment are estimates.
 The reason for using estimates is that data on early repayments are cumulated from weekly reports, while those contained in the press release are derived from monthly reports.
 In order to ensure comparability, in cases when the last day of a month does not coincide with the weekend, an estimating method is used where only that part of a weekly report containing the last day of the month which refers to the days of the month is taken into account on a proportionate basis.
-The calculation is the following: amount of loans for early repayment granted in the month = (opening value for the week containing the last day of the month - closing (estimated) value for previous month) + (closing value for the week containing the last day of the month - opening value for the week containing the last day of the week containing the last day of the month - opening value for the week containing the last day of the working days of the week containing the last day of the month)/(number of working days of the week containing the last day of the month).
+The calculation is the following: amount of loans for early repayment granted in the month = (opening value for the week containing the last day of the month - closing (estimated) value for previous month) + (closing value for the week containing the last day of the month - opening value for the week containing the last day of the week containing the last day of the month - opening value for the week containing the last day of the week containing the last day of the month - opening value for the week containing the last day of the week containing the last day of the week containing the last day of the working days of the week containing the last day of the month)/(number of working days of the week containing the last day of the month).